manni8436/dinotopia/README.md

 ### COLOR THEME

 These colors were chosen to connect to a jungle theme.
 The green has been used to resemble leaves, and the brown resembles the tree trunks and/or ground.
 This relates to the way that the Dinosaurs lived in the wild.

-Black was using for form borders and also in the case the background image fails to load correctly, Lastly the `#28A745` shade of green was used for the hover affect and white was chosen as to make the content stand out and be easily readable, ensuring full AAA WCAG colour contrast compliance.
+Black was used for form borders, also in the case the background image fails to load correctly, Lastly the `#28A745` shade of green was used for the hover affect, while the white was chosen as to make the content stand out and be easily readable, ensuring full AAA WCAG colour contrast compliance.

 ![site colours](static/docs/images/readme-images/color-theme.png)

 ### WIREFRAMES

-Wireframes were created using [Balsamiq](https://balsamiq.com/) and exported into a pdf format, which can be viewed [Here](static/docs/wireframes/MS4-wireframes.pdf)
+Wireframes were created using [Balsamiq](https://balsamiq.com/) and exported into a pdf format, which can be viewed [here](static/docs/wireframes/MS4-wireframes.pdf)

 [Back To Top](#dinotopia)